 Most of the Anglican church buildings in England are listed buildings, that is to say, the local authorities concerned have listed them as being of architectural or historic interest.
 The consequence of the listing is that where a secular building is listed, it is necessary to obtain Listed Building Consent from the local planning authority before any alterations can be made.

-Click on the following links for the The Care of Churches and Ecclesiastical Jurisdiction Measure 1991 and the Faculty Jurisdiction Rules 2015.
+Click on the following links for the Ecclesiastical Jurisdiction and Care of Churches Measure 2018 and the Faculty Jurisdiction Rules 2015.
 The Measure and the Rules are Crown copyright and are linked in accordance with the terms of Crown Copyright Policy Guidance issued by HMSO.
 Printed copies of the Measure and the Rules can be obtained from:

 Completion of works authorised by Faculty

 Petitioners are reminded to complete and return to the Registrar the Certificate of Completion issued with the Faculty, when the work authorised by the Faculty has been completed.
 If the Certificate has been mislaid, please email or telephone the Registrar, who will be pleased to send a duplicate copy.

 For those responsible for the maintenance of church buildings, some further useful information can be found at the Church of England’s Church Care web site.